 Today, there’s hardly any industry unaffected by IoT and wearables.
 Originally, this technology was in the focus of sport and healthcare professionals.
 The idea of tracking people’s vitals as well as body performance data kick-started the era of fitness trackers and health monitors.

 Later, the development of IoT across basically every domain helped wearables spread in different areas—manufacturing, retail, banking, tourism, gaming, entertainment and more.
-Here are some of the outstanding examples worth watching in 2019.
+Here are some of the outstanding examples worth watching.

 Let's discuss your project

 Something as simple as measuring temperature can be a real issue when a patient is newborn or post-op.
 Raiing produces a highly-appraised fully certified (FDA, CE, ISO, CFDA) wearable thermometer for continuous core temperature measurement, iTermonitor, which can solve this problem.